GeneralLibrary/General/README.md

 #### 版权

-项目LOGO已购买使用版权，请勿盗用。

-©2023 GeneralLibrary,organization.
+©2023 - 2024 GeneralLibrary,organization.
 All rights reserved.